 Making the Most of Your CPAP Machine Comfort Settings

-During your initial meeting with the sleep specialist, they typically go over the basics of how to use your CPAP machine.
-Much of the emphasis focuses on mask fit, for good reason: mask comfort and fit are crucial to your success in using CPAP to treat your obstructive sleep apnea (OSA).
+During your initial meeting with the sleep specialist, they typically go over the basics of how to use your continuous positive airway pressure (CPAP) machine.
+Much of the emphasis is on mask fit, for good reason: mask comfort and fit are crucial to your success in using CPAP to treat your obstructive sleep apnea (OSA).

-However, other machine settings exist that you may not review, or the review may be brief and you’ve now forgotten what they are.
+However, other machine settings exist that you may not review, or the review may be brief and you’ve now forgotten what the settings are.

 CPAP comfort matters